-I recently gave a presentation at Rapid Web regarding Git.
+I recently gave a presentation at Rapid Web Services regarding Git.
 It covers the background of Git, how it works internally, and some examples of daily use.
 The presentation also covers commonly used Git terminology and provides a frequently used command reference.

 ‘The Fundamentals of Git’ presentation is embedded below.
 Comments and constructive feedback are definitely welcome.
 This presentation is licensed under the Creative Commons Attribution-ShareAlike License.